scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** 10 minutes
 - **Damage Type:** psychic

 A foreboding presence surrounds up to 5 creatures in range you can see.
 Make a spellcasting roll against the creatures Charisma save, adding a bad die for each creature targeted past the first.
 On success the creatures and their surrounding tiles are covered in dim light.
 Mundane lights have no effect on these tiles.
-While in dim light this creatures add a terrible die to all Willpower saves and takes 1/0 in psychic damage whenever they gain Hex.
+While in dim light these creatures add a terrible die to all Willpower saves and take 1/0 in psychic damage whenever they gain Hex.

 Add an enhanced die for every level cast above 1st.